neucom-aps/axon-sdk/README.md

 It provides a modular, event-driven framework for developing symbolic, time-coded spiking algorithms for control, computation and embedded neuromorphic applications.

 >  Inspired by the precision of biological time-based encoding.
->  Built for simulation, education, and experimentation.
+>  Built for simulation, extension, and deployment.

 ## Features
 -  **Composable network primitives** (neurons, synapses, event queues)